Bitcashpay One Day Volume Tops $113,430.00 (BCP)

-Bitcashpay (BCP) traded flat against the dollar during the 1-day period ending at 0:00 AM Eastern on July 12th.
-Bitcashpay has a total market capitalization of $120,676.60 and approximately $113,430.00 worth of Bitcashpay was traded on exchanges in the last day.
+Bitcashpay (BCP) traded flat against the dollar during the 1-day period ending at 17:00 PM Eastern on July 18th.
 One Bitcashpay coin can currently be purchased for approximately $0.0006 or 0.00000001 BTC on popular exchanges.
 In the last seven days, Bitcashpay has traded flat against the dollar.
+Bitcashpay has a total market capitalization of $120,676.60 and approximately $113,430.00 worth of Bitcashpay was traded on exchanges in the last day.

 Here’s how related cryptocurrencies have performed in the last day: